sivovaalex/for_magazines/README.md

 # for_magazines
-my articles for some magazines
+my codes for some magazines